dojo/docs/dojox/editor/plugins.rst

   **This plugin is new to the Dojo Toolkit 1.6.**

-* :ref:`dojox.editor.plugins.ColorTableCell  <dojox/editor/plugins/ColorTableCell>` -- **STABLE**

-  A plugin that allows the user to set the background of selected table cells.

-  **This plugin is new to the Dojo Toolkit 1.6.**

 * :ref:`dojox.editor.plugins.ResizeTableColumn  <dojox/editor/plugins/ResizeTableColumn>` -- **STABLE**

   A plugin that allows the user to resize the width of table columns using drag-drop.